Most recently updated on September 21, 2023

-The U.S. Bullion Depository stores a gold supply estimated in 2018 to be 147 million ounces valued at $190 billion.
-The rest of the country’s gold is housed at mints in Philadelphia, Denver, West Point and San Francisco.
+The U.S. Bullion Depository stores a gold supply reported to be 147 million ounces with an estimated value of $270 billion.
+The rest of the country’s gold is housed at mints in Philadelphia, Denver, West Point in New York and San Francisco.

 Not surprisingly, security is top of the line with state-of-the-art technology.
 The facility is protected by federal police officers selected by the U.S. Mint.
 The actual structure and content of the complex is known by only a few people and no one person knows all the procedures to open the gold vault.